Michel Ordener: Duke d'Enghien affair

-On Napoleon's orders, Ordener entered into the most controversial action of his career, leading a raid into the sovereign Grand Duchy of Baden to arrest Louis Antoine, Duke of Enghien, in 1804.
+On Napoleon's orders, Ordener entered into the most controversial action of his career, leading a raid into the sovereign Margraviate of Baden to arrest Louis Antoine, Duke of Enghien, in 1804.
 Napoleon's orders were specific: Ordener and Armand Augustin Caulaincourt were to take 300 dragoons into the duchy, surround the village of Ettenheim, where the Duke lived, arrest the Duke and Charles Francois Dumouriez, who Napoleon believed was present, and bring both of the men back to France.
 Ordener and Caulaincourt were instructed also to take their own provisions and to inflict neither harm nor damage on any of the duchy's inhabitants or their property.
 In the night of 14–15 March, the dragoons crossed the Rhine and surrounded the Duke's lodgings.
 Dumouriez was not there, nor had he been, but they kidnapped the Duke and took him away to France.
 Within a few days, the Duke was spirited into the Chateau de Vincennes, on the outskirts of Paris.
 There he was tried for treason and executed immediately after the verdict.
 This action, which involved the invasion of a sovereign state, the kidnapping of a duke and a sham trial for treason followed by the man's immediate execution, had political and diplomatic repercussions throughout Europe.